aidanreilly/owncloud_qs/installing.md

 ---
 title: Installling and configuring the software
-has_children: false
+has_children: true
 nav_order: 3
 ---

-#Installling and configuring the software
+# Installling and configuring the software

 Note: This QuickStart was tested on CentOS 8, package release 147.8.1.el8_1.
 To install ownCloud on CentOS, you must have root access on the host machine.

-##Updating CentOS
+## Updating CentOS

 Update your CentOS software packages.
 This will minimime software installation conflicts.

 	sudo dnf update

-##Configuring Apache
+## Configuring Apache

 Verify Apache is installed and start it running.
 Enter the following at the command line: